 In fact, when you feel like running out of brilliant ideas, write a ton of horrible ones.

 I learnt this method with James Altucher.
-And it’s brilliant.
-This exercise works really well to exercise your creative muscle.
+And it’s brilliant, it works really well to exercise your creativity muscle.

-If you want to read more about it (you really should), click here to read James' post.
+If you want to read more about it (you really should) click here.